PsiQ/bartiq/docs/installation.md

 pip install .
 ```

+!!! info

+    If you wish to use the package's jupyter integrations, run `pip install ".[jupyter]"` instead.

 ## Development

 For development we recommend installing using `poetry`:

 ```bash
 git clone git@github.com:PsiQ/bartiq.git